The Right and Wrong Way to Use Tests for Interviews

 You’ve trimmed the numbers down.
 Now the main interviews begin.

-Technical interviews take about 65 engineering hours per hire (Facebook and Google plan four rounds) and involve different types of interview tests.
+A technical interview takes about 65 engineering hours per hire (Facebook and Google plan four rounds) and involves different types of interview tests.
 The goal is to find out how well someone can do the job and how well they fit in with the culture of your organization.
 A thorough assessment is crucial to ensure a successful recruitment drive.

 Types of interview tests

 Agreeably, the right pre-employment assessment test questions and answers will bring you closer to the right hire.

 Interview tests come in handy to determine a candidate’s skills, preparedness, and suitability for the role.

 The types of interview tests most commonly used are: